 10. Milan Sedlacek

-The article deals with the question if subsidies from the European funds have influenced competitiveness of the industrial companies in the Czech Republic.
-The primary research was carried out on the sample of 144 enterprises which answered several questions and provided financial statements from the past five accounting periods.
-These data were used as an input for financial analysis, cluster analysis and particular univariate and bivariate analyses to divide the companies into three clusters according their financial performance and evaluate the impact of the subsidy on their competitiveness.
-The conclusion gives evidence about different companies’ attitude to European subsidies and sum up the influence of this enormous financial support on their competitiveness.
+This article deals with the question of whether subsidies from European funds have influenced competitiveness of industrial companies in the Czech Republic.
+The primary research was carried out on a sample of 144 enterprises, which answered several questions and provided financial statements from the past five accounting periods.
+These data were used as an input for financial analysis, cluster analysis and particular univariate and bivariate analyses, to divide the companies into three clusters.
+They are divided according to their financial performance and evaluate the impact of subsidies on their competitiveness.
+The conclusion provides evidence about different companies’ attitudes to European subsidies and sums up the influence of the enormous financial support on their competitiveness.

 11. Lenka Belanova

 Cognitive impairment is a common feature in patients with Parkinson’s Disease (PD), and hence the development of neuropsychological diagnostic methods fit for its description and quantification is needed.
-For the assessment of global cognitive efficiency the use of Mattis Dementia Rating Scale (DRS) has been recommended.
-The main purpose of our research study is the validation of sensitivity and psychometric properties of the Czech version of the DRS in the assessment of cognitive impairment in patients with Parkinson‘s disease.
-The DRS was administered to 31 normal control subjects (NC) screened for the absence of cognitive impairment, and 42 patients suffering from PD – 12 cognitively impaired (PD-CI) according to the neuropsychological battery, and 30 who showed no or minimal cognitive impairment (PD-NI).
-Our findings, even though only preliminary due to insufficient number of cognitively impaired PD patients in our study, support the discriminant validity of the DRS in differentiating PD-CI and NC, with the cut-off score of 138 points showing maximum specificity (100%) and high sensitivity (83.3%).
+For the assessment of global cognitive efficiency, the use of Mattis Dementia Rating Scale (DRS) has been recommended.
+The main purpose of this research study is the validation of the sensitivity and psychometric properties of the Czech version of the DRS, in the assessment of cognitive impairment in patients with Parkinson‘s Disease.
+The DRS was administered to 31 normal control subjects (NC) screened for the absence of cognitive impairment, 42 patients suffering from PD – 12 cognitively impaired (PD-CI) according to the neuropsychological battery, and 30 who showed no, or minimal, cognitive impairment (PD-NI).
+Research findings, even though only preliminary due to insufficient number of cognitively impaired PD patients in the study, support the discriminant validity of the DRS in differentiating PD-CI and NC, with the cut-off score of 138 points showing maximum specificity (100%) and high sensitivity (83.3%).
 The Initiation/ Perseveration, Conceptualization and Memory subscales discriminated better than the Attention and Construction subscales.
 The concurrent validity of the DRS was supported by positive and significant correlation with the MMSE.
-Reliability of the test failed to be supported in our study, possibly due to low variability of the measured trait in our sample.
+Reliability of the test failed to be supported in the study, possibly due to low variability of the measured trait in the sample.
 We are aware of the limitations of our research; nevertheless, we conclude that further investigation on the usefulness of the Czech version of the DRS in the assessment of cognitive impairment in PD is warranted.

 12. Lenka Susilova

-Objectives: Schizophrenia is one of the most expensive mental illnesses from the reason of frequent and repeated hospitalizations.
+Objectives: Schizophrenia is one of the most expensive mental illnesses due to frequent and repeated hospitalizations.
 The aim of the study was to analyze the prescription of antipsychotic medication and inhospital cost.

-Methods: The data were retrospectively obtained from the medical records of patients with schizoaffective disorder and schizophrenia hospitalized in a psychiatric clinic.
-We evaluated and compared an average daily doses of antipsychotic drugs, length of hospital stay and inhospital costs in patients treated with antipsychotic monotherapy or polytherapy.
+Methods: The data were retrospectively obtained from the medical records of patients with schizoaffective disorder and schizophrenia, hospitalized in a psychiatric clinic.
+Evaluations were made, which compared average daily doses of antipsychotic drugs, length of hospital stay and inhospital costs in patients treated with antipsychotic monotherapy or polytherapy.